 The EU's Directive on the Quality of Water intended for Human Consumption (98/83/EC) (the "Drinking Water Directive") sets standards for water intended for drinking, food preparation or other domestic purposes and has been implemented by the Water Quality Regulations, which came fully into force on 1 January 2004.
 The Water Quality Regulations were amended in 2007 introducing the requirement for wider catchment risk assessments and a Drinking Water Safety Plan ("DWSP") approach to safeguarding the quality of drinking water supplies.
-A revision to the Drinking Water Directive is also being considered to bring a DWSP approach to European legislation.
+It is anticipated that a DWSP approach will be incorporated into a future revision of the EU Directive.
+The Water Quality Regulations were further amended in 2010 in order to ensure they fully transposed some detailed aspects of the Directive.